 Starving child steals food

 Civil asset forfeiture

-It’s actually quite hard to classify things as legal or illegal and moral or immoral; they both change depending on country, the time period and who you ask.
-For instance most would agree that slavery is immoral and should be illegal, but it was in fact legal and viewed as normal for thousands of years.
+It’s actually quite hard to classify things as legal or illegal and moral or immoral; they both change depending on the country, the time period and who you ask.
+For instance most would agree that slavery is immoral and should be illegal, but it was legal and viewed as normal for thousands of years.
 Similarly today in the western world we take free speech for granted, but that’s not the case in all countries.

-Mass surveillance, which we covered in the chapter Private money, is immoral yet legal.2 Civil asset forfeiture, which allows the police to outright take your stuff, is another example of an immoral legal practice.
+Mass surveillance, which we covered in the chapter Private money, is immoral yet legal.
+Civil asset forfeiture, which allows the police to outright take your stuff, is another example of an immoral legal practice.
 (We’ll explore civil asset forfeiture in a future chapter.)